CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 The programme is able to match users to recipes based on a series of their preferences.
 Matches may be made based on likes/ dislikes, dietary restrictions and more.
 If no preferences are provided, these matches may also be made randomly.
 Recommendations are done by filtering recipes from our database using the preferences provided to find the recipe that is the best match.
 In the programme, users can :
-* create subfolders of recipes that they would like to save, that is, create their own personal recipe book with different categories.
+* create subfolders of recipes that they would like to save, that is, create their own personal recipe book with different categories
-* create groups where each group is assigned with a unique ID so they can add and remove users without any conflict.
+* create groups where each group is assigned with a unique ID so they can add and remove users without any conflict
 * create their own recipes and upload it to the database
 * rate recipes that they have tried